Tullaroan GAA

 Tullaroan is a Gaelic Athletic Association club located in the village of Tullaroan in County Kilkenny, Ireland.
 The club was founded in 1884 and is primarily concerned with the game of hurling.
 Tullaroan is the most successful club in the history of the Kilkenny Senior Hurling Championship.

 History

 Tullaroan is the oldest GAA club in County Kilkenny.
 The club was founded in 1884, the same year as the foundation of the Gaelic Athletic Association.
-Tullaroan currently lead the roll of honour in Kilkenny with twenty senior county championship titles.
+Tullaroan lead the roll of honour in Kilkenny with 20 senior county championship titles.